jfnavarro/st_api/README.md

 ###### Build and deploy to server, e.g. for a release

-*Right-click project -> Clean and build
+* Right-click project -> Clean and build
-*Make a copy of the generated .war file in the target folder (see in your file system) (most likely to be inside the *repository in the folder target).
+* Make a copy of the generated .war file in the target folder (see in your file system) (most likely to be inside the repository in the folder target).
-*Alternatively you can use the Tomcat manager SERVER:8080/manager *You will need an admin account (check Server documentation for admin password in DEV and PROD) *You will need the role manager-gui in the tomcat configuration *Deploy this .war with the Tomcat manager
+* Alternatively you can use the Tomcat manager SERVER:8080/manager.
+You will need an admin account (check Server documentation for admin password in DEV and PROD).
+You will need the role manager-gui in the tomcat configuration
+* Deploy this .war with the Tomcat manager
-*SSH into the server.
+     - SSH into the server.
-*Enter the webapps directory, e.g. /var/lib/tomcat7/webapps
+     - Enter the webapps directory, e.g. /var/lib/tomcat7/webapps
-*Stop the services, e.g. sudo service tomcat7 stop *Delete a previous deployed folder if desired, and make a backup of its war file.
+     - Stop the services, e.g. sudo service tomcat7 stop
+     - Delete a previous deployed folder if desired, and make a backup of its war file.
-*Upload the new war file into this directory.
+     - Upload the new war file into this directory.
-*Start the service, e.g. sudo service tomcat7 start
+     - Start the service, e.g. sudo service tomcat7 start

 Note: We had Java heap space errors after re-deploying applications sometimes without restarting the services, although this might not be required in theory.